-The Massachusetts Department of Public Health (MDPH) Bureau of Environmental Health (BEH) has an overall mission of protecting the public health from a variety of environmental exposures.
-It responds to environmental health concerns and provides communities with epidemiologic and toxicological health assessments.
-The MDPH/BEH is actively working with local health partners and other state and federal agencies to address the public health impacts of climate change.
-Below is a summary of the projects to date as well as links for more information.
+DPH’s Bureau of Environmental Health (BEH) has an overall mission of protecting the public from adverse environmental exposures.
+As part of this mission, DPH/BEH responds to local environmental concerns and provides Massachusetts communities with epidemiologic and toxicological health assessments.
+As part of the Patrick Administration’s climate change initiative, DPH/BEH is working with local and municipal health partners and other state and federal agencies to address the environmental and community health impacts of climate change.
+Below is a summary of ongoing efforts at DPH/BEH.

 Establishing an Agency-Wide Climate Change Advisory Committee

-Massachusetts Executive Order No. 484 "Leading by Example - Clean Energy and Efficient Buildings" highlights the responsibility that state government in Massachusetts has to reduce the environmental and health impacts related to energy consumption, and be a model for businesses and private citizens.
-As part of this effort, the MDPH formed an advisory committee on climate change, co-chaired by Suzanne Condon, Associate Commissioner and Director of the Bureau of Environmental Health and Andy Epstein, Special Assistant to the MDPH Commissioner, to raise awareness and lead conservation efforts within the department.
-The MDPH Committee, known as the "Green-Team", is comprised of staff from across the Department with sub-groups to specifically address energy, recycling, public health, and outreach.
-For example, the "Green-Team" encourages Department staff to turn off lights and electronic devices when not in use, recycle paper and redeemable cans.
+Massachusetts Executive Order No. 484, "Leading by Example - Clean Energy and Efficient Buildings," required state agencies to reduce their consumption of energy derived from fossil fuels, and provide a model for businesses and private citizens.
+As part of this effort, DPH formed an advisory committee on climate change, co-chaired by Suzanne Condon, Associate Commissioner and Director of BEH, and Andy Epstein, then Special Assistant to former DPH Commissioner John Auerbach.
+This committee, known as the “Green-Team,” was directed to raise awareness and lead conservation efforts within DPH.
+Agency-wide staff is organized into sub-groups to specifically address conservation efforts relating to energy use, recycling, public health impacts, and outreach.
+As part of these efforts, the "Green-Team" encouraged DPH staff to reduce energy (i.e., turn off lights and electronic devices when not in use), and to increase recycling efforts.

 Participating in Environmental Public Health Tracking Climate Change Activities

-The MDPH/BEH has developed a web-based portal that provides access to health and environmental information for all Massachusetts communities.
-CDC's Environmental Public Health Tracking Climate Change Content Workgroup is developing national measures to assess public health impacts of climate change.
+In 2003 DPH was awarded funds from the CDC to establish an Environmental Public Health Tracking (EPHT) program, and an online portal providing access to health and environmental information for all Massachusetts communities.
+CDC's EPHT Climate Change Content Workgroup is developing national measures to assess public health impacts of climate change.
 Current efforts include developing a measure for tracking heat related illness/hospitalizations and mortality.
-The climate change workgroup is also working collaboratively with the National Weather Service to evaluate the thresholds used to issue heat watches, warnings and related advisories.
+The climate change workgroup is also working with the National Weather Service to evaluate the criteria used to issue heat watches, warnings and related advisories.

 Heat Stress Vulnerability Assessment